Interactive Brokers Review 2023: Pros & Cons

 It is essential to look at a broker’s reputation before using it to invest in the stock market.

 As a source of review, I always use TrustPilot.
-So, let’s look at the reviews of IB on TrustPilot.
+So, we look at the reviews of IB on TrustPilot.
 On average, users rate IB at 3.3 stars.
 Before looking at this, I was expecting a higher score.
-So, let’s look at what people are complaining about.

-First, let’s look at what people do not like about IB.
+First, we look at what people do not like about IB.
 We can categorize most of the negative reviews into two categories:

 Overall, I am not too worried about these negative comments.
 A lot of them do not seem serious.
 And many commenters seem pissed off at making mistakes with the platform.
 But of course, it would be better if they are fewer negative reviews.

 One good thing is that most reviews (39%) rate IB at five stars.
-So, let’s look at what positive reviews are saying:
+So, we should also look at what positive reviews are saying:

 So, we can see that overall the reviews are mixed for IB.
 I think it comes from the fact that it takes a while to get used to it.
-Once you get used to it, and you focus only on the things you need, IB is quite simple to use.
+Once you get used to it and focus only on the things you need, IB is quite simple to use.

 Interactive Brokers Awards